arkeyme/devops-school-15-k8s-Third-Homework/Part2/README.md

     service/minio-0    NodePort    10.96.244.231   <none>        9000:30037/TCP   17m   app=minio,controller-revision-hash=minio-64df686db5,statefulset.kubernetes.io/pod-name=minio-0
     service/minio-sc   ClusterIP   10.96.104.83    <none>        9000/TCP         19m   app=minio

-The hostname of the node is `worker-2`, the port is `30037`, Let's try to connect to it. [http://worker-2:30037/] As for the credentials we should take MINIO_ROOT_USER, MINIO_ROOT_PASSWORD from our secret.
+The hostname of the node is `worker-2`, the port is `30037`, Let's try to connect to it. [http://worker-2:30037/](http://worker-2:30037/) As for the credentials we should take MINIO_ROOT_USER, MINIO_ROOT_PASSWORD from our secret.
 For this task we use:

     MINIO_ROOT_USER=AKIAIOSFODNN7EXAMPLE
     MINIO_ROOT_PASSWORD=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

-If you, for some reason lost it, you can always refer to secret file we created for the our application early.
+If you, for some reason lost it, you can always refer to secret file we created early.

     kubectl get secret minio-secret -n minio -o go-template='{{range $k,$v := .data}}{{"### "}}{{$k}}{{"\n"}}{{$v|base64decode}}{{"\n\n"}}{{end}}'